-Members may have concerns with electric bills especially during periods of extremely hot or cold weather.
+Members may have concerns with electric bills, especially during periods of extremely hot or cold weather.
 High bills are a direct result of usage.
-The primary contributor of power usage during the colder months is heating.
+The primary contributor to power usage during the colder months is heating.
 Heating alone accounts for over 40% on average of power consumption during colder periods.
-For typical residential homes the weather and more specifically the temperatures are a key factor for higher bills.
+For typical residential homes the weather, and more specifically the temperatures are a key factor for higher bills.

-Items to check and recommendations to assist members with high electric usage includes:
+Items to check and recommendations to assist members with high electric usage include:

 - Determine how many billing days are on your current bill.
 Electric bill billing days should be similar from bill to bill but can fluctuate a day or two.

 - Look at the low-temperature values for the billing period as well as the number of days with very high or low temperatures.

 - Lowering your thermostat even a few degrees will impact your electrical usage.